 The event was not a one-off and represented only the beginning to our journey towards policy change.
 Now OpenMaker is very keen on following up to shape the policy agenda!

 We are delighted to share with you our Policy Note with the main outcomes of the event and the key policy messages that emerged from our policy debate.
-In line with the spirit and philosophy of the movement, we encourage you to contribute to the document and send your comments by the 20th of June.
+In line with the spirit and philosophy of the movement, we encourage you to contribute to the document and send your comments.